BIRGEJUPMI: Bridging knowledge systems for inclusive, resilient and prosperous Arctic coastal futures.

 Project description

-BIRGEJUPMI is grounded in Indigenous methodologies and adopts a Co-Production of Knowledge and Two-Eyed Seeing approach to advance decolonial research and responsible policy.
-Indigenous art, handicraft, and art-based methods play a central role in the project, supporting healing, reconciliation, and environmental coping mechanisms in Arctic coastal regions.
+The BIRGEJUPMI project follows a holistic, ethical, and equitable community-based approach to research with strong Indigenous leadership.
+It is grounded in Indigenous methodologies, and adopts a co-production of knowledge and Etuaptmumk-Two-Eyed Seeing approach to advance decolonial research and responsible policy.
+Indigenous art, Duodji (Sámi handicraft), and art-based methods play a central role in the project, supporting healing, reconciliation, and environmental coping mechanisms in Arctic coastal regions.

 BIRGEJUPMI is led by the University of Oulu, and carried out in partnership with Sámi allaskuvla, the Saami Council, the Indigenous Voices Research Group (IVO) at the Arctic University of Norway (UiT), Alta Museum, Dáiddadállu, the Research Institute for Sustainability (RIFS)/GFZ, the University of Copenhagen, Psykolog Paarnaq, the University of Tartu, Árvu AS, and the National Dong HWA University.